Travel Coffee Makers: Best Portable Coffee Makers [For Nomads]

 - Only makes one cup at a time

-- There are lots of parts (which can easily be lost and be difficult to buy separately)
+- There are lots of parts (which can be easily lost and hard to buy separately)

 - Requires special filters

-Despite its size, the Minipresso GR is capable of pumping hot water to a pressure of 8 bars, the same as many full-size espresso machines.
+The Minipresso GR is a small device designed to produce one shot of espresso at a time.
+It requires no external power and is operated by hand.
+Despite its size, the Minipresso GR is capable of pumping hot water to a pressure of 8 bars, the same as many full-size machines.

-It may well be the most compact espresso machine in existence - if you’re an espresso fan on the go, the Minipresso GR is a very well designed choice.
+It may well be the most compact espresso brewer in existence - if you’re an espresso fan on the go, the Minipresso GR is a very well designed choice.